Saves the Day: 9 (2016–present)

 On February 26, 2016, Chris Conley tweeted about the "first song on the next saves the day record" being his "new favorite song of all time."

 On August 14, 2018, Saves the Day released a new song called "Rendezvous," and announced that they would be releasing their ninth album, containing nine tracks, and called 9, on October 26, 2018, via Equal Vision Records.

 In 2020, drummer Dennis Wilson left Saves the Day and Claudio Rivera rejoined the band.
 (Wilson would later join Balance and Composure in 2023.)

+On April 28, 2026, Taking Back Sunday announced that Saves the Day and Thrice will be with them for their 2026 Fall Tour.

+On September 9, 2026, Saves the Day released a new single, "Invader", which also features Quicksand and Rival Schools frontman Walter Schreifels.

 Sexual misconduct allegations

-In May 2021, Conley was accused of sexual misconduct and grooming by a fan of his.
+In May 2021, Conley was accused of sexual misconduct and abuse of power by a friend and former fan of his.
 Among the allegations included claims that Conley sent unsolicited nude photographs and manipulated his fandom to lure him into a relationship.
 Conley admitted to "making an unacceptable number of inappropriate missteps causing irreversible harm" and said "I am truly ashamed and embarrassed by my abhorrent behavior."
 Equal Vision Records stated "We are working diligently to uncover the truth behind what happened and our actions moving forward will reflect what we are able to find."